jasj/ApprizDemo/README.md

 ApprizDemo
 ===================================
 Disclaimer:
-This software is designed to be used with the "Appriz cloud Services(ACS)", any other use is prohibited.
+This software is designed to be used with the "Appriz Cloud Services(ACS)", any other use is prohibited.
 Using this API is also forbidden for people without specific permission.

 ===================================
 ###Change Logs: